Intellectual property protection by Nintendo: User-made video content

 Prior to 2010, technology allowed users to record and upload videos of themselves playing games, such as in Let's Play formats, to sites like YouTube.
 In 2013, Nintendo became a YouTube Partner, registering their content into YouTube's databases as to allow YouTube's Content ID system to automatically flag videos that used their copyrighted content.
-This allowed Nintendo to claim monetization of videos that used large portions of their content, but also impacted Let's Play videos, which generally are considered fair use under U.S. copyright law.
+This allowed Nintendo to claim monetization of videos that used large portions of their content, but also impacted Let's Play videos, whose fair-use status under U.S. copyright law is legally uncertain.
 Due to negative feedback from players, Nintendo backed off this policy and established a Nintendo Creators program in May 2014, which allows registered users to still produce such videos with ad revenue split between the creator, YouTube, and Nintendo.
 As Nintendo had requested as much as 40% of such revenues, the program became more controversial and Nintendo ended the Creators program in November 2018, instead establishing guidelines that user-creator videos should use to assure their works expand beyond just showing footage of Nintendo's video games.
 Nintendo expanded these guidelines in September 2024, stating that the company would object to any user-created videos using Nintendo content that were "unlawful, infringing, or inappropriate".
 That same month, Nintendo issued two copyright strikes against the YouTube channel Retro Game Corps; one for demonstrating the Mig Flash cartridge, and another for showing Wii U emulation on Android.

 RTA, a fan-run Japanese speedrunning contest held for charity, had used Nintendo games among others as part of their event since its inception in 2016.
 Ahead of the RTA's 2025 event, Nintendo sent a legal demand that RTA stop using Nintendo games as part of the event, and after negotiations with RTA, agreed that RTA can request to use Nintendo games on a game-by-game basis.
 While Nintendo did not specify the reason for this change, followers of the event theorized that due to increase in size and sponsorship for RTA, Nintendo became concerned about the representation of its games, according to IGN.